danielskatz/sustaining-research-projects/README.md

 * Can be a lot of work to find and manage clients

 ####Case Studies
+#####Need to check and update
 * [Read the Docs](http://blog.readthedocs.com/ads-on-read-the-docs/)
 * [Hoodie](http://hood.ie/sponsoring/)

 ##Industry support
-*Companies sometimes hire individuals to do open source work to support particular projects.
+*Companies sometimes support particular projects via paying for some development in that project.
 Find a company that uses your project, and determine something the project wants to do that the company is willing to put work into*
+#####Need to contrast with Consulting & services

 ####Pros
 * Taps into those who have resources (i.e. companies)